- Parking Services

-1. Parking in the College Circle is reserved for visitors and guests (individuals with no affiliation to the College), Monday through Friday from 7:00AM to midnight.
+1. Parking in the College Circle is reserved for visitors and guests with a visitor permit (individuals with no affiliation to the College), Monday through Friday from 7:00AM to 5:00PM and without a permit Monday through Friday from 5:00PM to midnight, as well as, Saturday and Sunday from 7:00AM - midnight.

 2. Metered parking is available on a daily basis from 7:00AM to midnight.
 There is no metered parking from midnight to 7:00AM.

-3. Faculty, staff, and students planning conferences or meetings on campus should arrange parking with the Campus Scheduling and Special Events Office (ext.
+3. Faculty, staff, and students planning conferences or meetings on campus should arrange parking with the Scheduling, Events & Conferences Services office (ext.
 5500) and the Parking & Transportation Office (ext.
 5978) four weeks prior to the scheduled event.
 Parking will be by permit only.

-4. Prospective students, visitors, and guests may park in the College Circle or, by special permit, in Z or ZZ Lots, Monday through Friday from 7:00AM to midnight.
+4. Prospective students, visitors, and guests may park in the College Circle or, by special permit, in ZZ Lot, Monday through Friday from 7:00AM to midnight.
 Permits may be obtained from the Admissions Office or from the Parking & Transportation Office.

 5. Overnight visitors during the week are required to obtain a temporary parking permit and park in H or U Lots.

 Visitors and guests to the campus who are unable to comply with the above regulations should obtain temporary parking permits from the Parking & Transportation Office or the University Police Department in Schrader Hall Room 19.